NazoSnare/shopping-backend/README.md

 >
 * GET /api/v1/products ---> view all products
 * POST /api/v1/products/add --> add a new product
+* POST /api/v1/products/purchase --> a protected route to purchase product on behalf of user
 * GET /api/v1/products/:id ---> view a product by id
 >